 The three items of quality of public administration services variable were subjected to Exploratory factor analysis to test the significance of the scales.
-The result of the Exploratory factor analysis showed that the observed factors divide into a group.
-And each of them has a dependent relationship in comparison with the factor loading being higher than 0.5.
+The result of the Exploratory factor analysis showed that the observed factors divide

 The result of Bartlett's test shows that the variables are generally in correlation with each other (Sig = 0.000; KMO coefficient = 0.733; Eigenvalue coefficient = 2.435; Sums of Squared Loadings = 81.17 percent).
 This test proves that the scales are appropriate.